weaveworks-experiments/flux-classic/site/fluxctl.md

   fluxctl rm <service>|--all
 ```

-### Select and deselect instances
+### Selecting and Deselecting Instances

 Once you have a service defined, you can select containers to be
 enrolled as instances of the service.
-Weave Flux will load-balance
+Weave Flux load-balances
 connections to the *service address* amongst the *instance addresses*.

 Selecting containers is done by giving a rule for matching properties
-of a given container; the container is enrolled if _all_ the
+of a given container.
+The container is enrolled if _all_ the
 properties match.
 For example, if the rule is
-`image=foo-api,tag=v0.3`, then a container must have both the image
+`image=foo-api,tag=v0.3`, then a container must include both the image
-`foo-api` and the tag `v0.3` to be included.
+`foo-api` and the tag `v0.3`.

 In general the rules match labels (`--labels`) and environment entries
 (`--env`) of the container.
 The special labels `image` and `tag` match